bmuriithi1/mars-rover-program/README.md

 ### Run executable program in Windows

-1. From the repository's root directory, navigate to `executable\dist\MoveRobotInGrid\`
+1. From the repository's root directory, navigate to `executable\dist\`
 2. Double click executable file `MoveRobotInGrid.exe` to open the Windows Command Prompt
-3. Follow instructions in the display / on this README file to execute the program.
+3. Follow instructions in the display or on this README file to provide inputs required to execute program successfully.

 ### Run executable program via Bash/PowerShell CLI

-1. From the repository's root directory, navigate to `.\executable\dist\MoveRobotInGrid` via the command line
-2. Type `.\MoveRobotInGrid` into the CLI to execute the script
+1. From the repository's root directory, type `.\executable\dist\MoveRobotInGrid.exe` in the command line to execute the program.
-3. Follow instructions in the display / on this README file to execute the program.
+2. Follow instructions in the display or on this README file to provide inputs required to execute program successfully.

 > CLI commands above based on using PowerShell.
-Use forward slashes for Lunix/Bash terminals.
+Use forward slashes for Linux/Bash terminals.

-## TO DO : Future work
+## TO DO: Future work
 - Convert objects to strongly-typed classes for production-level code
     - Class for board, with:
         - properties length, width, x-limit, y-limit